 - Facilities & Maintenance: These volunteers will join an existing group of dedicated workers to help with upkeep of our building, grounds, and the Josiah White II canal boat.

 - Office & Archives: Office volunteers provide high level assistance to staff members based on their personal skills and interests.
 The D&L has had volunteers work on everything from archive assistance to grant writing, photography, and more.

 - Gardeners: The National Canal Museum is seeking volunteers with green thumbs to help plant and maintain gardens and planters throughout Hugh Moore Park in Easton (April-October).
 Hours are flexible based on the volunteers’ availability.
 All tools and materials are provided.

-For more information and questions, please contact our Communications Coordinator by email at [email protected].
+For more information and questions, please contact our Events & Volunteer Coordinator by email at [email protected].